 To make sure you have the best time, you’ll need a great plan based on all the information available.
 Here are some of the things you need to know.

-- If some or all of your group prefer, there are grandstand seats available along the parade route at six different spots.
-Options include Woodward and Kirby in front of the Detroit Institute of Arts where the parade begins; Mack Avenue near the Q-Line Station at the corner of Woodward and M.L.K.
-Boulevard; at Woodward and Montcalm in front of Comerica Park; Woodward North of Witherall at Grand Circus Park; Woodward and Gratiot which is the television broadcast area; and if you like, you can enjoy breakfast at the Hard Rock Café and seating in front of One Campus Martius.
+- If some or all of your group prefer, there are grandstand seats available along the parade route at three different spots.
+Options include Woodward and Kirby in front of the Detroit Institute of Arts where the parade begins; at Woodward and Montcalm in front of Comerica Park; Woodward North of Witherall at Grand Circus Park; and lastly Woodward and State St.'s north or south corners.
 Ticket prices vary and they go fast!